awsdocs/amazon-kendra-developer-guide/doc_source/API_GetSnapshots.md

 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.

  ** [SnapShotTimeFilter](#API_GetSnapshots_ResponseSyntax) **   <a name="Kendra-GetSnapshots-response-SnapShotTimeFilter"></a>
-The date\-time for the beginning and end of the time window for the search metrics data\.
+The Unix timestamp for the beginning and end of the time window for the search metrics data\.
 Type: [TimeRange](API_TimeRange.md) object

 ## Errors<a name="API_GetSnapshots_Errors"></a>